 In its sixth year, Prime Day is Amazon.com’s largest global shopping day with deals exclusively for Amazon Prime members.
 In 2019 the profusion of deals went live on July 15, 2019 and lasted for 48 hours.
-The date has been pushed back for 2020 due to the COVID-19 pandemic and is planned for fourth quarter (CNET).
+The date was pushed back to October for 2020 due to the COVID-19 pandemic and is planned for the early summer of 2021.

 While in the past Prime Day has been called the official kick off of Back to School season, Labor Day Weekend is now being referred to as the “new Black Friday.”
 This pronouncement comes from Criteo which has tracked 128 million completed transactions from 591 of its U.S. retail clients.

 “For example, you can expect to see a 24% increase in apparel sales that weekend, compared to the average totals in July.
 And consumer electronics should rise by 28%.
 In addition, furniture — i.e., desks, lamps, and bedding — should see a 33% spike.” as reported by MediaPost.

 To help you pull together your promotional content and marketing materials quickly we’ve curated some resources to inspire your planning.

 Help your content get discovered on social media with relevant hashtags.
 Popular hashtags include: #backtoschool #backtoschoolsale #backtoschooldeals #schoolshopping #backtoschoolsupplies #schoolsupplies #schoollife #backtoschoolstyle

 Back to School Images